 Learning to Play the Guitar with Magazines

-There are also often product reviews of the items used in the guitar world: guitars, amps, cords, tuners, strands, etc.
+There are also often product reviews of the items used in the guitar world: guitars, amps, cords, tuners, strands, etc. All the guitar gear that you will need.

-These magazines are not going to properly teach you how to play the guitar, but they don’t cost very much, they add something extra, and they’re a smart addition.
+These magazines are not going to properly teach you how to play the guitar.
+But, they don't cost very much, they add something extra, and they're a smart addition.

 Learning to Play the Guitar on the Internet

-Another method that’s more and more popular: the Internet.
+Another method that's more and more popular: the Internet.
+But clearly you know about this - as you're here already.

 But how do you navigate it?
-Today, it’s unthinkable to imagine a world without this fantastic tool.
+Today, it's unthinkable to imagine a world without this fantastic tool.
 With the web, learning to play the guitar is made both fun and exciting through videos and other tutorials.
+There are so many ways to learn guitar online - from guitar tablature to play songs to actual proper online lessons.
+These days, you wouldn't really look anywhere else for guitar tabs.

 On the Internet, you will find numerous examples for whatever style of guitar you want to learn, with videos and educational lessons, soundtracks to accompany you as background music, and even online magazines.